Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: 2D model with continuous symmetry

-As in the 1D TFIM case, the MDITE protocol in this case also drives the system toward a stationary state in the limit of large circuit depth.
+As in the 1D TFIM example, the MDITE protocol in this case also drives the system toward a steady state in the limit of large number of time steps $n_d$.
 Fig.~\ref{fig:2d_convergence} illustrates this convergence for representative parameters $(\tau, g, p)=(1,3.5,0.5)$, where both the staggered magnetization $\langle |m_z| \rangle$ and the Binder ratio $R_{2,z}$ quickly approach their stationary values.
-In practice, we again find that a circuit depth of $n_d = 2L/\tau$ is sufficient to reach the stationary state, and this choice is used in all subsequent QMC simulations for the CDHM.
+In practice, we again find that $n_d = 2L/\tau$ is sufficient to reach the steady state, and this choice is used in all subsequent QMC simulations for the CDHM.
+As discussed later, the dynamical exponent $z$ for the mixed-state phase transitions in this example is also around one.